wireapp/wire-server/docs/developer/editor-setup.md

 To jump to an identifier, press `M-.`.
 You can also do `C-u M-x xref-find-definitions` to get interactive search through identifiers.
 Press `M-,` to return to where you were before the jump.

+Jump-to-definition is case-insensitive by default, which is probably not what you want.
+To change that, do `M-x customize-variable tags-case-fold-search`.

 By default hasktags only generates tags for the current package.
 The Wire backend is composed of many packages, and it's useful to be able to jump to any identifier in wire-server.
 One way to do it is to setup Emacs to check if there's a Projectile project that the current directory belongs to, and if so, override the "current package" default.

 Install the [projectile][] package for Emacs and do `M-x projectile-add-known-project <path to wire-server>`.
 Then add the following snippet to your `init.el`: